SPMIC-UoN/conilab.github.io/_pages/software/rubix.md

 resolution in magnetic resonance imaging (MRI); diffusion-weighted (DW) MRI is no exception.
 Images of lower resolution have higher signal to noise ratio, but also more partial volume artifacts.

 The RubiX (Resolutions Unified for Bayesian Inference of Crossings) generative model represents a data-fusion framework, where data from all resolutions are combined through a spatial and a local model.
 Priors on the model parameters impose some spatial regularization constraints that assist model identifiability when the high resolution data are of very low SNR.
 The generative model is inverted using Markov-Chain Monte-Carlo (MCMC) and the posterior distribution of the parameters is estimated.
-We show that fiber crossings at the highest spatial resolution can be inferred more robustly compared to an approach that uses only high-resolution data, when both approaches are matched for acquisition time.

 The only required libraries are FSL (FMRIB Software Library) and CUDA toolkit.
 **You will need an NVIDIA GPU.***